 Expatriates, like everyone else, come in all shapes and sizes – the mean and the mannered, the classless and the classy, the awful and the joyful.
 The abbreviated epithet ’expat’ simply doesn’t adequately express the myriad folk who have chosen to live here In Turkey (or anywhere else for that matter).
-To add a little descriptive colour to the posts of my Turkey days, I devised some new words and phrases to depict the numerous variants of the species.
+To add a little descriptive colour to the posts of my Turkey days, I devised or purloined some new words and phrases to depict the numerous variants of the species.

 Retirees serving out their twilight years in the sun, most of whom seem to be just a little to the right of Genghis Khan and who bought a jerry built white box in Turkey because it was cheaper than Spain (well, it was at the time).
 Everyday emigrey life operates within a parallel universe of neo colonial separateness preoccupied with visa hops to the Isles of Greece, pork sausages, property prices and Blighty bashing.

 VOMITs* (Victims of Men in Turkey)